 Governor delays primary, closes schools over coronavirus

-Gov. John Bel Edwards planned to sign an executive order postponing the April 4 election until June 20, said his spokeswoman Christina Stephens.
-Louisiana would be the first state to push back its election because of the virus.
+Gov. John Bel Edwards said he planned to sign an executive order postponing the April 4 election until June 20, which would make Louisiana the first state to push back its election because of the virus.
+Louisiana also postponed elections in 2005 after hurricanes Katrina and Rita and in 2008 after hurricanes Gustav and Ike.

 The order comes as governments across the world are dealing with the outbreak of COVID-19, the disease caused by the new coronavirus.
 The state's first positive case was announced Monday.
 By Friday morning, the tally of positive test results had grown to 33, mainly in the New Orleans region, although one case was identified in northwest Louisiana, in Caddo Parish, state health officials said.
 The tests are awaiting confirmation from the Centers for Disease Control and Prevention.